View the current rates for sewer service.

 There has been a 4% annual increase in place since 2005.
 On August 24, 2011, Council approved an additional 4% annual increase for a total annual increase of 8%.
-The 8% annual increase will be effective until 2015, at which time the annual increases will be based upon the Consumer Price Index (CPI).
+The 8% annual increase will be effective through September 2016.
+Beginning in October 2016 the annual increases will be based upon the Consumer Price Index (CPI).
 City staff presented the proposed increase to the Financial Advisory Board and the Sewer Rate Advisory Board, both comprised of Reno citizens, as well as to all Neighborhood Advisory Boards.
 The rate increase with options was presented to the Reno City Council, who approved it based on staff recommendations and reviews by both the Financial Advisory Board and the Sewer Rate Advisory Board.

-What do the monthly sewer use fees pay for?
+What do the quarterly sewer use fees pay for?

-The monthly sewer fees go into the Reno Sewer Enterprise Fund which is principally used for:
+The quarterly sewer fees go into the Reno Sewer Enterprise Fund which is principally used for:

 • Operating, maintaining, and repairing our two wastewater treatment plants